One Health Labs

 What it measures: Muscle protein breakdown genes — specifically MURF1 (TRIM63), MAFbx/Atrogin-1, and FOXO transcription factors.

-Why it matters: One of the biggest concerns with GLP-1 therapy is losing muscle along with fat.
+Why it matters on GLP-1: One of the biggest concerns with GLP-1 therapy is losing muscle along with fat.
 By the time you notice weakness or see it on a DEXA scan, significant lean mass has already been lost.
 Catabolic mRNA markers detect muscle breakdown within 14 days — early enough to intervene with exercise protocols or therapy adjustments.

 Lagging vs. Leading Indicators

-Markers 1–10 tell you what your body did over the past weeks and months.
-Markers 11–12 tell you what your body is doing right now.
+Standard lab markers tell you what your body did over the past weeks and months.
+Transcriptomic markers tell you what your body is doing right now.
+Both play a role in comprehensive GLP-1 monitoring.

 Timing Reflects past weeks/months Reflects current molecular activity